tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

     using this mechanic.
 Her surgeon must make the roll above and score 6 successes.
 Failure results in no change.
 A Botch results in permanently losing a number of Appearance dots equal to the Botch.
+-	<u>While staked, you still spend one blood (or one health level if you have no blood) to awaken each night and you are conscious for each night that you awaken.
+If you have no blood, you may exist in a state of staked frenzy...make your rolls.
+This is an exception to the rule that you cannot spend blood while staked.
+You may enter voluntary torpor while staked and that rule-set takes over from that point forward.</u>

 ### **21. On the Blood Bond**